 STORY MAKERS ADVANCED PROJECTS

-ThIS course will consist of morning and afternoon sessions each weekday at Stony brook University’s Manhattan facility at 538 Eighth Avenue.
-The session begins June 18, 2018 and ends July 20, 2018
+ThIS course will consist of morning and afternoon sessions scheduled to take place at Stony brook University’s Manhattan facility at 535 Eighth Avenue. - TBD

 You know the 30-degree rule and the difference between an establishing shot and a cowboy shot.
 You can navigate a rainbow-colored Final Cut Pro keyboard with your eyes closed.
 You can’t switch your brain off while watching other movies.
 “How did they do that shot?” you wonder.
 “Why did they use a Dutch tilt for this scene?”
 You’ve produced and directed a short film before and want to expand on what you learned while sharpening your writing, directing, shooting and editing skills.
 Most importantly, you have characters in your head a story to tell.